MysteriousJ/Joystick-Input-Examples/README.md

 Getting the joystick state is one function call to `joyGetPosEx`, which takes a device index and a struct to fill with data.
 The device index ranges 0-15, and a joystick can be assigned any index, even if it's the only one connected at the time.
 You'll have to check all of the indices to find which are in use.

 Multimedia's functionality is quite limited.
-It doesn't give you any handles to hardware, so you can't tell what's an Xbox controller to use XInput instead.
-It also doesn't have any force feedback support, and is missing two axes (Dial and Slider) that are used by some controllers.
+It doesn't have any force feedback support, and is missing two axes (Dial and Slider) that are used by some controllers.
+It also doesn't give you handles to hardware, so you can't easily tell what's an Xbox controller to use XInput instead.

+The `JOYCAPS` struct does contain vendor ID (`wMid`) and Product ID (`wPid`).
+These could be compared against a list of known XBox controller IDs.
+In addition, they can be used to look up the joystick's name in the registry.
+See [this example](https://github.com/Tasssadar/libenjoy/blob/master/src/libenjoy_win32.c#L50) in Vojtěch Boček's `libenjoy`.

 ### [DirectInput](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee416842(v=vs.85))
 DirectInput is lower level and gives a bit more control.
 It uses a COM interface, so you'll be creating an object that's used to create other objects.
 First create a DirectInput object with `DirectInput8Create()`.
 You can use `IDirectInput*` or `IDirectInput8*`; the `8` versions give access to full features, though those features are not used in the `directinput` example.